 - 2 cups pumpkin puree

 - ¼ cup grated Parmesan cheese

 - freshly ground white pepper and kosher salt to taste

 - The sauce begins with a roux.
-Melt 2 tablespoons of butter over medium heat.
+Melt the butter over medium heat.

 - Then add the flour.
-Whisk together and cook until the flour has cooked and thicken the butter.
+Whisk together and cook until the flour has cooked.

-- Add the chicken stock and the milk (or cream)
+- Add the chicken stock and the milk.

 - Bring to a boil.
 Allow to boil for one minute.

 - Add the pumpkin puree and cheese.
 Return to a boil and then simmer until desire thickness.
 If it is too thick, then add a little bit of water at a time until right.